zowe/docs-site/docs/user-guide/zos-components-installation-checklist-dev.md

 |[Start and stop the cross memory server `ZWESISTC` on z/OS](../user-guide/start-zowe-zos.md#starting-and-stopping-the-cross-memory-server-zwesistc-on-zos) | The `ZWESISTC` task starts and stops the `ZWESASTC` task as needed | The cross memory server is run as a started task from the JCL in the PROCLIB member `ZWESISTC` | 5 minutes|
 |Start and stop the Zowe main server `ZWESLSTC` on z/OS |**Option 1: [Use zwe to start and stop the main Zowe server](../user-guide/start-zowe-zos.md#starting-and-stopping-zowe-main-server-zweslstc-on-zos-with-zwe-server-command)**<br /><p></p>**Option 2: [Manually start and stop the Zowe main server `ZWESLSTC`](../user-guide/start-zowe-zos.md#starting-and-stopping-zowe-main-server-zweslstc-on-zos-manually)** | You started or stopped Zowe main server `ZWESLSTC` on z/OS with `zwe` or manually | 20 minutes |

-## Verify Zowe installation on z/OS
+## Verifying Zowe installation on z/OS

 | Verification Step | Task | Results | Time Estimate |
 |----|-----------|----|-------------|